 The SILCA hex head wrenches look to be absolutely bulletproof.
 Anniversary edition toolsets, like the one I purchased, come in an American Walnut heartwood box.

 I also bought the SuperPista pump.
 The photo I took of it came out really blurry so here’s a link to the product on the SILCA site.
 It’s rebuildable and should last forever.
 Over the past couple of years I’ve had a few Blackburn pumps literally disintegrate on me so this should be a welcome change.
+You can buy it from SILCA directly, or through Amazon.

 This stuff is obviously a bit over-the-top.
 I raced bicycles for two decades using cheap-ass Craftsman allen keys that were periodically lost and broken without much regret.
 You have to be a bit of a tool yourself to think that you need your tools to come in a custom walnut box.
 So here’s an American Alternative for one-tenth the price: color-coded Bondhus allen wrenches.
 They’re made in the USA and I can personally attest to both their strength and their durability.